My Honest Review of The Google Project Management Certification

 Is the information relevant?

 As I went through the course there were lots of familiar concepts that I had been using in my job without even realizing.
-It was nice to understand the underlying behind what me and my coworkers have been doing all these years (I’m sure they were already aware, but it was new to me).

-The Google Project Management Certification is in fact a recognized certificate.
+The Google Project Management Certification is a recognized certificate.
 A lot of people don’t realize how much Google invests in being an educational institution.
 And having a certificate from Google, a reputable leader in the tech space, will signal to employers that you are at the forefront of your field.

 On the course page, Google has this statement: